wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 the DRAM copy of metadata by scanning entire or only part of the NVM storage.
 This can be done by a background thread or lazily.

-nvm_malloc works in a similar way as jemalloc.
+We first describe the NVM image of nvm_alloc metadata.
 The allocator divides the address space into chunks, which are fixed sized, 4MB blocks requested from the OS.
 Each chunk has a chunk header if it is not allocated, or if it is the first chunk of an allocated huge block (a block may span several chunks).
 Huge allocations greater than 2MB are fulfilled directly by one or more continuous chunks.
 Some chunks are maintained as arenas to fulfill allocation requests of moderate sizes.